Orange Grove Police Department, Texas

 Add to My HeroesVerval Lee Estes

-Patrolman Estes suffered a fatal heart attack shortly after assisting at the scene of a house fire.
-Officer Ester had breathed in toxic smoke when he entered the home to rescue a man trapped inside.
-Effects of the toxic smoke triggered the heart attack.
+He had breathed in toxic smoke when he entered the home to rescue a man trapped inside.
+The effects of the toxic smoke triggered the heart attack.

-Patrolman Estes had served with the agency for 5 years.
-He was survived by his wife, daughter, mother, and eight siblings.
+Patrolman Estes had served with the Orange Grove Police Department for five years.
+He is survived by his wife, daughter, mother, and eight siblings.

 Bio